Logo

 There’s a fine balance between keeping open a good communication line with a software developer versus standing over their shoulder micromanaging.

-Keep in mind, each meeting and update takes away from the time you’re paying for the developer to do his or her work.
+Remember that each meeting and update takes away from the time you’re paying for the developer to do his or her work.
 Spell out what you want in initial meetings, provide a timeline for updates and deliverables, and then let them do their work.

 Hold back your curiosity or need to be “in the know” every day and focus on having the other parts of the project ready that will mesh with the developer’s work.
 You pay them to deliver as a contractor, so let that happen.